ipld/go-ipld-prime/HACKME_builderBehaviors.md

 	- assigning a key with 'AssembleKey':
 		- in case of success: clearly 'AssembleValue' should be ready to use next.
 		- in case of failure from repeated key:
-			- the error must be returned immediately from either the 'NodeAssembler.AssignString' or the 'MapNodeAssembler.Finish' method.
+			- the error must be returned immediately from either the 'NodeAssembler.AssignString' or the 'MapAssembler.Finish' method.
-				- 'AssignString' for any simple keys; 'MapNodeAssembler.Finish' may be relevant in the case of complex keys in a typed map.
+				- 'AssignString' for any simple keys; 'MapAssembler.Finish' may be relevant in the case of complex keys in a typed map.
 				- implementers take note: this implies the `NodeAssembler` returned by `AssembleKey` has some way to refer to the map assembler that spawned it.
 			- no side effect should be visible if 'AssembleKey' is called again next.
 				- (typically this doesn't require extra code for the string case, but it may require some active zeroing in the complex key case.)